-Greyfriars Kirk is one of the most famous churches in Edinburgh where you'll find the famous Greyfriars Bobby buried.
+One of the most famous churches in Edinburgh

 You will probably encounter Greyfriars Kirk while visiting Edinburgh, as it is very significant for a number of reasons and the kirkyard is as exciting as the church itself!
 It is a Protestant church, built between 1602 and 1620, on the former site of a Franciscan monastery (the grey friars!), making it one of the oldest buildings in Edinburgh.